-- Exposure to fossil fuels none of the Fund's real estate assets are involved in the extraction, storage, transport or manufacture of fossil fuels; - Exposure to energy inefficient real assets 100% of the Fund's real estate assets are rated EPC A or B; - Assets not covered by a waste recovery or recycling contract 100% of the Fund's real estate assets are covered by a recycling contract for resident waste; and - Carbon emissions the average emission across the Fund's real estate assets is 11.54kgCO2 per sqm per year.
+- Exposure to fossil fuels none of the Fund's real estate assets are involved in the extraction, storage, transport or manufacture of fossil fuels; - Exposure to energy inefficient real assets 87% of the Fund's real estate assets are rated EPC A or B. The remainder of the assets, which were acquired by the Fund this year, are EPC C and FAH is considering strategies for improvement: - Assets not covered by a waste recovery or recycling contract 100% of the Fund's real estate assets are covered by a recycling contract for resident waste; and - Carbon emissions the average emission across the Fund's real estate assets is 14.06kg per sqm per year.